• Sun. Nov 23rd, 2025

 THE FIRST-EVER FRAPPE

 The story of the frappe begins with a chance encounter in 1957.
-A representative of the Nestlé Company, Giannis Dritsas exhibited a new chocolate beverage at a trade fair in Thessaloniki.
-Shaken vigorously, using a shaker, the new instant chocolate drink used milk and ice.
-During a break, Another employee, Dimitris Vakondios, could not find any hot water for his coffee.
-He improvised with what he had in front of him and ended up using the shaker to mix instant coffee with cold water and ice.
+A representative of the Nestlé Company, Giannis Dritsas, exhibited a new chocolate beverage at a trade fair in Thessaloniki.
+Shaken vigorously, using a shaker, the new instant chocolate drink used both milk and ice.
+During a break, another employee, Dimitris Vakondios, could not find any hot water for his coffee.
+He then improvised with what he had in front of him and ended up using the shaker to mix instant coffee with cold water and ice.
 The result was an ice-cold, coffee-based frothy drink that was both delicious and refreshing.
 This improvised experiment established the frappé, which quickly grew in popularity all over Greece.

 The Origins Of the Frappe